joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 See Fourth Earth RAW (and Fourth Earth Lore).

 The Fourth Earth setting uses magic.
 Magic spells are tied to stones.
 Casting magic happens just like any other tool-assisted action.
 If the stone is in the character's posession, the spell can be cast.
 The challenge level of the defender is reduced by half, or 1, whichever is greater then increased by the challenge level of the spell itself.
 If the challenge is greater than 8, it becomes 8 and if it's 0 or less, the challenge level is 0.
-Spells that go from the outside-in should be adjusted by the defender's resistance rating; spells that go from the inside-out should *not* be.
+Spells that go from the outside-in (a projectile spell) should be adjusted by the defender's resistance rating (a spell involving a projectile); spells that go from the inside-out should *not* be (a spell the curdles the blood).

 ## Interacting with other living beings

 See Fourth Earth RAW (and Fourth Earth Lore).

-**Calculating the challenge level** of a defender is derived from qualities of the defender.
-If the running total for the calculated challenege level reaches 8, the challenge level is 8 and there is no need to continue with the questions.
+**Calculating the challenge level** of a defender is done using qualities of the defender.
+If the running total for the calculated challenege level reaches 8, the challenge level is 8 and there is no need to continue with the calculation.
 All challenge levels start at 0.

-The following checklist aims to be brief and starting with qualities with the highest return up front:
+The following checklist aims to be brief and starts with qualities with the highest return up front:

 |Question |Yes |
 |:--------|:---|